funkhaus/fuxt/README.md

 # fuxt

-A complete Headless WordPress tech stack built on Nuxt, using Apollo.
+A complete Headless WordPress tech stack built on Nuxt, using GraphQL.

 Works best with the [fuxt-backend](https://github.com/funkhaus/fuxt-backend) WordPress theme and included WordPress optimized components.